 Most of the symptoms and complications associated with myeloma are caused by the build-up of abnormal plasma cells in the bone marrow and the presence of M-protein (paraprotein) in the blood and/or urine.

 Myeloma is what is known as a relapsing-remitting cancer.
 That means it alternates between periods of:

 - Symptoms and/or complications that need to be treated

-- Stable disease that do not require treatment (remission)
+- Stable disease that is controlled by treatment (remission)

 A relapse is when myeloma returns or becomes active again after a period of treatment.

 Designed to provide educational support to patients, caregivers, families and friends, this handbook gives accurate, reliable, and clear information on myeloma.
 Topics cover its causes and effects, how it is diagnosed and the treatment options available in Canada.